EddieDemon/Warcraft-3-Loader-Form/README.md

 	[DllImport("w3l.dll", CharSet = CharSet.Ansi, CallingConvention = CallingConvention.Cdecl)]
 	static extern Int32 DoInject(string CommandLine, string, ExePath, out string ErrorMsg);

+Since version 2.25.17.2: For developers! loader.cs now has a class that helps you ease the way of gateway "forcing" set the values in the static class and they will be used at start-up!

+Since version 2.17.14.1 W3LF will check the registry (Gateways) before booting war3.exe.

 Since version 2.7.12.0 W3LF supports commandline arguments.
 Here's a list of commands and what they do,

 > -launch		- Directly launches Warcraft III after loading the set command line arguments.
 (Warcraft III command lines)